• Skip to primary navigation

 close-up of creamy tomato basil pasta in a skillet

 It only takes 30 minutes to make, and the simple cream sauce tastes so luxurious.
 Picture yourself on a patio with a glass of crisp white wine, great company, and this pasta.
-Dreamy, right?
-Also, you're eating it while on vacation in Italy.
-Ok, maybe not, but this recipe gets pretty close to that feeling!
-And all you need is a few everyday ingredients.
+Also, you’re eating it while on vacation in Italy.
+Ok, maybe not, but this recipe gets pretty close to that feeling.

 • Pasta - I used shells because they're perfect little pockets for the sauce, but you can use any pasta shape you have on hand or prefer.
 You could even try tortellini or ravioli.